Products Technologies Demo Docs Blog Support Company

-The HTML5-based document editor, that is part of the product TX Text Control .NET Server for ASP.NET, comes with a JavaScript API to manipulate the most typical elements in a document.
+The HTML5-based document editor, that is part of the product TX Text Control .NET Server, comes with a JavaScript API to manipulate the most typical elements in a document.

 This JavaScript API can be used with the ASP.NET WebForms, MVC and also the language independent Widget version which is currently in beta.
 This article gives an overview of how to insert, remove and manipulate merge fields programmatically.